J3ker-new/GuessTheNumber/README.md

 - "You're far off!"
 - "You're SUPER close!!"

-### Termination on Win
+### Restart/End Prompt on Win.

-The game automatically ends when the correct number is guessed.
+Game prompts the user to Start a new round or exit.

 ### Recursion